 Avoiding conflict, even when something matters to you

-Suppressing frustration until it leaks out in irritation or sudden anger
+Suppressing frustration until it leaks out in irritation or resentment

 Giving more than feels comfortable in order to feel valued